Managing sustainability

 Sustainability management

-Our global sustainability activities are managed and developed jointly by the Executive Board and the CR Board.
-The operational implementation of the CR strategy takes place at Group companies level.
+Our global sustainability activities are jointly managed and developed by the Executive Board and the CR Board.
+The operational implementation of the sustainability strategy takes place at the level of the Group companies.

 Executive Board

-Sustainability is completely integrated into the business activities of the Otto Group and anchored at the highest strategic planning level.
-The Executive Board bears overall responsibility for the Otto Group’s CR strategy.
-It is responsible for ensuring that sustainability aspects are given adequate consideration in the Group’s landmark decisions and become integral elements of the Otto Group’s management and processes.
-Relevant topics feature regularly on the agenda of Executive Board meetings and other Executive Board gatherings.
+Sustainability is comprehensively integrated into the business activities of the Otto Group and anchored at the highest strategic planning level.
+The Executive Board bears overall responsibility for the sustainability strategy of the Otto Group.
+It is responsible for ensuring that sustainability aspects are considered in key decisions within the company and integrated into the management and processes of the Otto Group.
+Relevant topics are regularly on the agenda in board meetings and other board formats.

 CR Board

-The CR Board is another decision-making committee that has been tasked by the Executive Board with continuously advancing sustainability management within the Group.
-It consists of representatives from relevant companies within the Otto Group.
-Led by the Chair of the Otto Group Executive Board, the CR Board is mandated with defining overarching “transformational goals” and “core priorities” for the Otto Group within the framework of the CR strategy and adopting individual targets and measures for the Group companies.
-The CR Board advises the Executive Board on far-reaching decisions that, for example, incur significant investment costs or have a significant influence on the business models of Group companies.
+The CR Board is the central decision-making board that has been tasked by the Executive Board with developing CR management in the Group.
+It consists of representatives from key companies within the Otto Group.
+Led by the Chair of the Otto Group Executive Board, the CR Board is mandated with defining overarching sustainability goals for the Otto Group within the framework of the CR strategy and adopting individual targets and measures for the Group companies.
+The CR Board advises the Executive Board on far-reaching decisions, including fundamental adjustments to the CR strategy or decisions that involve significant investments or have a significant impact on the business models of Group companies.

 Group companies

-All Group companies that make a sizable contribution to external revenue in two consecutive financial years are subject to the CR strategy.
-One of the challenges inherent to the CR strategy is also a factor in its success: The different business models at the Group companies must be taken into account within an optimized framework.
-That is why the design of the CR strategy is left to the Group companies themselves.
+One of the challenges of the sustainability strategy is also a success factor: the different business models of the Group companies must be taken into account.
+For this reason, the design of the sustainability strategy is left to the Group companies themselves.
 They develop individual priority areas, goals and measures that match their business models within their action framework set by the Otto Group Holding.
-They are recorded in annual action plans and reported to the CR Board and the Executive Board.
+These are documented in annual action plans and reported to the CR Board and the Executive Board.
 This ensures that all Group companies jointly contribute to the Otto Group’s ambitious goals.
-For implementation, each of the relevant Group companies has an interdisciplinary CR team comprising a Sustainability Officer and experts for the individual topic areas within the CR strategy.
-The CR teams are tasked with advancing the sustainability topics and establishing synergies within the Group.
+For implementation, each of the relevant Group companies has assembled an interdisciplinary CR team, comprising a Sustainability Officer and experts for the individual topic areas within the scope of the strategy.
+The teams drive sustainability topics and establish synergies within the Group.

 Expert Circles

-Furthermore, the Group-wide exchange of best practices and networks of experts and interested stakeholders in the Otto Group are some of the key success factors underpinning our strategy.
-Within our seven topic areas, the colleagues responsible for CR at the Group companies and the Otto Group Holding gather regularly in Expert Circles to discuss the achievement of targets within their remits, share thoughts on new ambitions and ideas and to develop and implement suitable measures.
+The company-wide exchange of best practices and the networking of experts and interested parties within the Otto Group are key success factors of our sustainability strategy.
+Alongside our focus topics, the CR representatives of the Group companies and the Otto Group Holding regularly meet in so-called Expert Circles to discuss both the achievement of goals in their area and new ambitions and ideas.
+They develop and implement corresponding measures during these discussions.

 Materiality analysis